Girjoaba/apertus-finetuning-pipeline/README.md

 Now you can exit the interactive session.

-3. Create a toml file:
+3. Create a toml file and name it.
+We will refer to this file name by `$ENVIRONMENT`:
 ```toml
 # Update $USER with your username
 image = "/iopsstor/scratch/cscs/$USER/apertus_finetune.sqsh"